top of page

 However, these first American and Canadian ID19's had a very strange rear turn signal housing.
 It was stainless steel, but with an odd shape at the forward end.

-By the end of 1958, these odd housings had disappeared in favor of the standard stainless steel housing that was used on North American DS19's.
-This odd housing, that was used for less than a year, doesn't seem to be included in the parts books.
+By the end of 1958, these odd housings had disappeared in favor of the standard stainless steel housings that were used on North American DS19's.
+These odd housings, that were used for less than a year, doesn't seem to be included in the parts books.

 Cornet.jpg